New Jersey Roads - Route Log - NJ SR - Short

 I-280Spurs off I-80 to Newark, ending at I-95/NJTP.
 Was 58 (and 25A pre-GR) on the drawbridge over the Passaic and its Newark approach.
 I-280 was a compromise Interstate because NJ 3 couldn't be upgraded.

 284Goes to NY 284 from 23 in Sussex.
 Was 84 but NY 84 became NY 284 when I-84 came to NY.

 I-287Connects I-95/NJTP at 440 in Perth Amboy west and north to Mahwah, connecting to I-87 in NY as a NYC bypass.
 Was I-95 south of the Durham Ave exit in Metuchen.
 Proposed to extend east over 440 into Staten Island.

 I-295Joins NJTP to Delaware over the Delaware Memorial Bridge.
 Then serves as a local alternate to NJTP to Trenton (as the freeway route for US 130).
-It becomes I-95 at US 1, though once extended to the ghost interchange with the proposed Somerset Freeway (I-95) was always I-95, while the part from there to US 1 started as I-295, became I-95 (95M internally), and is now I-295 once more.
+Then serves as a Trenton partial beltway before entering PA.
+The part west of the ghost interchange with proposed Somerset Freeway (I-95) was always I-95, while the part from there to US 1 started as I-295, became I-95 (95M internally), and is now I-295 once more.

 300Original number for NJ Turnpike south of New Brunswick.
 Became 700 upon freeway completion.